MatteoJoliveau/PlugFace/README.md

 Let's see how this works.

-Imagine we have an application that require its plugins to expose a method called *sayHello()*, that accepts a `String` for the name of the person you want to greet and returns `void`.
+Imagine we have an application that require its plugins to expose a method called *sayHello()*, that accepts a `String` for the name of the person you want to greet and returns a `String` with the greetings.
 Using PlugFace's `ExtensionMethod` annotation, we can write this method in our Plugin class and mark it so that the application can discover it.
 So in our `Test` class we will add the method:

 ```java